valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

   Many dependencies have been updated.
 A few of the dependency updates:
     - `org.camunda.bpm:camunda-engine` has been updated to version 7.19.0
+    - `org.liquibase:liquibase-core` has been updated to version 4.21.1
+    - `com.mattbertolini:liquibase-slf4j` has been updated to version 5.0.0
     - `org.yaml:snakeyaml` has been updated to version 2.0
     - `org.keycloak:keycloak-admin-client` has been updated to version 21.1.0